All Episodes

 Make no mistake about it.

-Might be better to just give you this straight out list here.
+Might be better to just give you this straight-out list here.

-Uh FEMA could not establish that 750 debit cards worth one and a half million dollars even went to Katrina victims, the auditors said, among the items purchased with the cards, an all-inclusive one-week Caribbean vacation in the Punta Cana Resort in the Dominican Republic, five season tickets to New Orleans Saints pro football games, adult erotica products in Houston and Girls Gone Wild videos in Santa Monica.
+Among the items purchased with the cards, an all-inclusive one-week Caribbean vacation in the Punta Cana Resort in the Dominican Republic, five season tickets of New Orleans Saints pro football games, adult erotica products in Houston and Girls Gone Wild videos in Santa Monica, Dom Perignon, that's how I pronounce it, heard it pronounced ones new, Dom Perignon, champagne, and other adult beverages in San Antonio.

-Uh another person bought a divorce lawyer's services in Houston.
+Another person bought a divorce lawyer's services in Houston.

-So, as I folks, I I do not think you should be shocked by this.
+So I do not think you should be shocked by this.

 You would probably be shocked.

-In fact, the food stamp program advertises for fraud.
+In fact, the Food Stamp Program advertises for fraud.

 They literally advertise people who don't qualify to try to come in and make them qualify somehow.